oktadev/okta-blog/_source/_posts/2020-10-04-introducing-okta-cli.md

 I put in some minimal information: name, email and company.
 In about 20 seconds, a shiny new Okta org is allocated for me and the Okta CLI shows me my Org URL (`https://dev-159750.okta.com`).

-Next, I need to prove that I own the email address I entered. an One-Time Passcode (OTP) is sent to my email address and the Okta CLI waits for me to paste that in.
+Next, I need to prove that I own the email address I entered.
+A One-Time Passcode (OTP) is sent to my email address and the Okta CLI waits for me to paste that in.

 {% img blog/introducing-okta-cli/okta-email.png alt:"okta email" width:"600" %}{: .center-image }